All Episodes

 Rand has had someone call repeatedly and do death threats against his office.

-And and that that I have had the similar experience.
+And I have had the similar experience.

-She's an accomplished author in her own right uh on the safety of government officials in this politically charged environment we live in.
+She's an accomplished author in her own right on the safety of government officials in this politically charged environment we live in.

-Senator, in the case of Supreme Court Justices, we have a law that says you cannot harass or intimidate justices or jurists or court officers at their residences or their places of work.
+Senator, in the case of Supreme Court justices, we have a law that says you cannot harass or intimidate justices or jurists or court officers at their residences or their places of work.

-Why isn't that law being enforced by the attorney general?
+Why isn't that law being enforced by the Attorney General?

 Why isn't he enforcing this law?